nasir-k/food-delivery-app/README.md

 ## Micro frontend

-the micro frontend is used in this project as NGO portal which is built on PHP.
+the micro frontend is used in this project as NGO portal which is built on HTML,CSS and Javascript.
 That will show the user's pickup location and other order details.

 ### Hosting